How to Set Up Events and Conversions in Google Analytics 4

 - What is Google Analytics 4?
 Plus How to Set Up Google Analytics 4 for Your Website.

-- Why Set Up Google Analytics for Your Website?
+- What are the Benefits of Google Analytics 4 for Your Website?

 - Gold Mango Design, How to Use Google Search Console, Part 1: Adding your Website to Search Console